How To Pass The Sharjah Truck and Bus Driving Test

 But make no mistake about it- you can’t pass the Sharjah driving test if you don’t know to cut a corner like a pro.
-What you really need to maneuver is switch to a standard gear suitable for cutting a corner, slow down and control your speed.
+What you really need to maneuver is to switch to a standard gear suitable for cutting a corner, slow down and control your speed.
 The last thing you want is moving too fast into a corner.

 Observe and Indicate

-The sheer size of a truck makes it easier for motorcycles, small cars and pedestrians to be harder to notice when moving in close proximity.
+The sheer size of a truck makes it easier for motorcycles, small cars, and pedestrians to be harder to notice when moving in close proximity.
 That’s why it is important for truck drivers to carefully observe their mirrors and perform head checks once in a while, especially before making a turn or changing lanes.
-In this case, you check both the right and left mirrors rather than having a tunnel vision.
+In this case, you check both the right and left mirrors rather than having tunnel vision.

 What’s next after observing the mirrors and doing head/shoulder checks?
 Well, you know where the indicator button is located.
 Just don’t break it.